kgrewee/roobie/docs/components/select.md

 Select from a list of items.
 Requires JS.

 ## TypeScript
-To use the Select class in TypeScript you must first declare it.
+To use the Select class in TypeScript you must declare it.
 ```ts
 declare var Select;
 ```